Kingdom of Bumthang: Bumthang in legend

 The Bumthang Kingdom enjoys a place in some of the legends of ancient Bhutan.
 The oldest lies behind a notable Jakar temple.
 Bumthang's Jambey Lhakhang was, according to legend, one of 108 temples built in a single night by Songtsen Gampo (605 or 617?–649).
 Jambey Lhakhang was destroyed by demons who prevented its reconstruction.
 To drive them off, villagers danced naked under the full moon, causing the demons confusion and panic.
 To celebrate the legend, a local dance festival is held at the Lhakhang yearly.

 Some later Buddhists in the region laid claim to Buddhist roots predating Buddhism itself, in King Drime Kunden and the prior incarnations of Buddha, between 2000 and 1000 BC.

-The Mo Bar, or Burning Lake, is named for the legend of lama Pema Lingpa, who entered the lake to find a holy treasure, emerging not only with the relic, but with his lamp still burning.
+The Mebar, or Burning Lake, is named for the legend of lama Pema Lingpa, who entered the lake to find a holy treasure, emerging not only with the relic, but with his lamp still burning.

 Legend also holds that a zealot lama built chortens along a road in Bumthang in order to propagate Buddhism in early times.
 He named each chorten with the suffix -ji, meaning "berry," after bundles of his blessed berries fell along the route.